California High-Speed Rail Authority Must Remain Accountable to the Public for Its Legal Obligation to Obtain Private Investment

 - It will take a lot more time and money than estimated to build the system

 Citizens for California High Speed Rail Accountability (CCHSRA) has long made these arguments.
-It isn’t surprising that private entities don’t want to invest money in the high-speed train system.
+It isn’t surprising that private entities don’t want to invest money in the high-speed train system, preferring to follow share tips to more lucrative enterprises.

 What Is the Law?